Memories of Madurai

 The Pivot and Persistence

 Back in India, I embarked on a journey with friends turned comrades that unexpectedly led me to building a tech company with over 350 employees.
-Another accident - I never planned to employ hundreds or build something at that scale.
+Another accident.
+I never planned to employ hundreds or build something at that scale.
 Operating under the immense presence (& pressure) of large corporates, this venture eventually culminated in an exit to one of them.
 We created careers, we impacted millions of users, we made a dent (albeit small).

 During these rollercoaster years, the bonds with friends who became cofounders were tested as we shared every risk.
 We drew on the brilliant talent located in India's Tier 2 cities, proving that innovation thrives everywhere.
 Meanwhile, quietly in the background, family and a partner believed in me despite their hidden worries.